-Duties of a Marine Biologist
+What Does a Marine Biologist Do?

+What marine biologists do can vary widely based on whether they work primarily in research, academia, or the private sector.
 Nearly all marine biologists spend at least part of their time doing research in the field, working in environments ranging from marshes or wetlands to the ocean.
 They use equipment including boats, scuba gear, nets, traps, sonar, submarines, robotics, computers, and standard lab equipment.

 Marine biologists who teach have to prepare and deliver lectures, advise students, plan lab sessions, and grade papers and exams.
 Most professors also participate in research studies and publish their findings in scientific journals.
 Marine biologists in private industry may have more of a consulting role and are not necessarily involved with active research.